czbiohub-sf/utilities/README.md

 *Important change: you need to explicitly specify the input and output paths for your alignment.*

-The following shows an example to align a sample using STAR and htseq.
-Don't forget to include "--taxon", "--num_partitions", "--partition_id", "--s3_input_path", and "--s3_output_path" in the command since the arguments are not positional, and their sequence doesn't matter.
-When running only one sample folder, just enter 10 for --num_partitions and 0 for --partition_id as default values, since these two arguments are only of interest in running multiple sample folders all together.
-See documentation in "How to launch alignment job for multiple sample folders" below for more details:
+The following shows an example to align a sample folder using STAR and htseq.
+Don't forget to include `--taxon`, `--num_partitions`, `--partition_id`, `--s3_input_path`, and `--s3_output_path` in the command since the arguments are not positional, and their sequence doesn't matter.
+When running only one sample folder, just enter 10 for `--num_partitions` and 0 for `--partition_id` as default values, since these two arguments are only of interest in running multiple sample folders all together.
+See documentation in "How to launch alignment jobs for multiple sample folders" below for more details:

 ```zsh
 (utilities-env) ➜ evros alignment.run_star_and_htseq --taxon homo.gencode.v30.ERCC.chrM --num_partitions 10 --partition_id 0 --s3_input_path s3://tabula-sapiens/Pilot1/fastqs/smartseq2/pilot/B107809_A10_S130 --s3_output_path s3://output-bucket/path/for/results